AppDynamics Application Intelligence Platform

 About the property

 The number of hours 1-minute data will be retained in hours.
-This value should always be less than the value for metrics.ten.min.retention.period.
+Its value should always be less than the value for metrics.ten.min.retention.period.

 The number of hours 10-minute data will be retained in hours.
-This value should always be greater than the value for metrics.min.retention.period and less than metrics.retention.period.
+Its value should always be greater than the value for metrics.min.retention.period and less than metrics.retention.period.

 The number of days 1-hour data will be retained in days.
-This value should always be greater than the value for metrics.ten.min.retention.period.
+Its value should always be greater than the value for metrics.ten.min.retention.period.

 If changing the data retention settings does not improve the rate of database growth for your system, first make sure you have.

-If working with support on troubleshooting, along with a description of the problem, provide a listing of your data directory.
+If you still see no improvement, file a support ticket that describes the problem along with a listing of your data directory.
 To generate the listing, run the following command on the Controller machine: